welkinbai/BsonMapper/README.md

     BsonDocument first = testCol.find().first();
     Book bookFromDb = bsonMapper.readFrom(first, Book.class);
 ```

+### use annotation
+You can use these annotations in POJO：
+- `@BsonField`：define name of Bson field and if it is a ObjectId
+- `@BsonIgnore`：will ignore the field when converting
+- `@BsonArrayField`：if the field is a List or Set，must define component Type because of generic erase problem.

 ### Question and Feedback
 This project is now in its early stages with basic functions.